railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

 Opportunities, in contrast, are usually tracked one by one by the salespeople because that involves a process of negotiation.

-Just like leads, Open ERP provides several menus to handle sales opportunities efficiently.
-All the menus for opportunities are under the menu :menuselection:`Sales --> Sales --> Opportunities`.
+Just like leads, OpenERP provides several menus to handle sales opportunities efficiently.
+All opportunities can be find in the menu :menuselection:`Sales --> Sales --> Opportunities`.

 To quickly create a new opportunity, use the menu :menuselection:`Sales --> Sales --> Opportunities` and click on `New` button.
 You usually use this menu in the case where the opportunity is direct and does not come first from a